minkiml/NFM/README.md

 We examplify ones in ETTm and speechcommand run scripts.

 ## Training & evaluation
-We have separated run scrips and main ... for each task.

 Once you have downloaded the necessary datasets, you are all set to run the experiments.

+There are run scrips and main&solver separated for each task.

 ### Forecasting
 To train NFM on the forecasting task, do